radian-software/utunes/README.md

   functions to read and write text data between Emacs buffers and files on disk used by the backend.

+### Installation

+The backend may be installed as a standard Python package from this GitHub repository.
+It is recommended to use [pipx]:

+    $ pipx install utunes --spec git+https://github.com/raxod502/utunes.git

+The frontend may be installed as a standard Emacs Lisp package from this GitHub repository.
+It is recommended to use [`straight.el`][straight.el]:

+    (straight-use-package '(utunes :host github :repo "raxod502/utunes"))

 ## Music library format

 All metadata for your music library is stored in a single JSON file